kasdar23/jdi-light/source/includes/_introduction.md

 ### 1. Create simple Login test
 For the beginning I would like to show you how tipycal problems can be solved with JDI.
 Let's start from Login, most of the tests starts from this you need to login on site.

-Java code example can be found by link [https://github.com/jdi-examples/jdi-introduction](https://github.com/jdi-examples/jdi-introduction)
+Java code example can be found by <a href='https://github.com/jdi-examples/jdi-introduction' target="_blank">link</a>

 **Test Scenario**